A Part of Småland

 Wallby & Skirö

 The idyllic surroundings of Wallby Säteri are popularly called "Småland's garden" - a name that has come from the beautiful nature found everywhere around the manor.
 Next to the manor lies the lake Skirösjön, surrounded by forest and meadows.
 There are plenty of trails in varied terrains and lengths around the lake.
 "Saljen runt", for example, is a 35-km round trip with Wallby Säteri as its starting point.
 The trail passes both scenic Skirö and the beautiful Stenberga church, and takes about four hours to walk.
-More about hiking in Vetlanda.
+More about the nature at Wallby.

 Tjustleden in Västervik